Iran and six powers seek to recover momentum for nuclear deal

 “Iran wants a lot and we are ready to only give a little.
 A strong capacity to enrich enables them to quickly move to an armed nuclear weapon.
 A weak capacity delays that substantially,” a Western diplomat said.

-Additional reporting by Louis Charbonneau and Parisa Hafezi in Vienna, Arshad Mohammed in Washington and John Irish in Paris; Editing by Ralph Boulton and Eric Walsh
+Additional reporting by Louis Charbonneau and Parisa Hafezi in Vienna and by John Irish in Paris; editing by Ralph Boulton